slsa-framework/slsa/docs/spec/draft/verifying-artifacts.md

 -   [Threat "G"]: Verification by the consumer or otherwise outside of the package registry covers compromise of the registry itself.
-(Verifying within the registry at publication time is also valuable, but does not cover Threat "G" or "H".)
+(Verifying within the registry at publication time is also valuable, but does not cover Threat "G" or "I".)
--   [Threat "H"]: Verification by the consumer covers compromise of the package in transit.
+-   [Threat "I"]: Verification by the consumer covers compromise of the package in transit.
 (Many ecosystems also address this threat using package signatures or checksums.)
-    -   NOTE: SLSA does not cover adversaries tricking a consumer to use an unintended package, such as through typosquatting.
+    -   NOTE: SLSA does not yet cover adversaries tricking a consumer to use an unintended package, such as through typosquatting.
+Those threats are discussed in more detail under [Threat "H"].

-[Threat "E"]: threats#e-compromise-build-process
+[Threat "E"]: threats#e-build-process
-[Threat "F"]: threats#f-upload-modified-package
+[Threat "F"]: threats#f-artifact-publication
-[Threat "G"]: threats#g-compromise-package-repo
+[Threat "G"]: threats#g-distribution-channel
-[Threat "H"]: threats#h-use-compromised-package
+[Threat "H"]: threats#h-package-selection
+[Threat "I"]: threats#i-usage

 [validation-model]: https://github.com/in-toto/attestation/blob/main/docs/validation.md#validation-model